camertron/gelauto/README.md

 GELAUTO_FILES=$(find ./lib -name *.rb) bundle exec rspec
 ```

 Files can be separated by spaces, newlines, or commas.
-Finally, if you want Gelauto to annotate them, set `GELAUTO_ANNOTATE` to `true`, eg:
+If you want Gelauto to annotate them, set `GELAUTO_ANNOTATE` to `true`, eg:

 ```bash
 GELAUTO_FILES=$(find ./lib -name *.rb) GELAUTO_ANNOTATE=true bundle exec rspec
 ```

+Finally, set `GELAUTO_RBI=/path/to/output.rbi` to have Gelauto emit an RBI file when the test suite finishes.

 ## How does it Work?